Bitcoin

 What is Bitcoin?

 Bitcoin isn't about getting "rich" like many might think, though early adopters might become so.
-It's about reform and revolution.
+It's about reforming our financial system to be more transparent, flexible, and just.

 The 2007–2008 financial crisis was the most severe worldwide economic crisis since the Great Depression.
 Who was to blame?
 Greed, corruption, and the modern financial system.